• The Status Quo

 Brain-Inspired Learning

-- How It Works: Our neuromorphic architecture uses neural selectivity and template matching to learn patterns directly, skipping brute-force matrix math.
-Like the human brain forming efficient neural pathways, our system identifies core features early, drastically reducing training iterations.
+• How It Works: Our neuromorphic architecture uses neural selectivity, Hebbian associative learning, and cross-entropy-based reinforcement learning to learn patterns directly, skipping brute-force matrix math curve fitting.
+Like the human brain forming efficient neural pathways, our system identifies core features early and with less data and compute requirements, drastically reducing training iterations.

 Neuromorphic Efficiency